is now available! Read about the new features and fixes from September.

 Open multiple files from Quick Open

-You can open multiple files from Quick Open by pressing the Right arrow key.
-This will open the currently selected file in the background and you can continue selecting files from Quick Open.
+You can open multiple files from Quick Open by pressing Right Arrow.
+This opens the currently selected file in the background, and you can continue selecting files from Quick Open.

 Navigate between recently opened folders and workspaces